microsoft/botframework-solutions/docs/site/_docs/howto/skills/addingskills.md

 npm install -g botskills
 ```

-> Your Virtual Assistant must have been deployed using the [deployment tutorial](/docs/tutorials/assistantandskilldeploymentsteps.md) before using the `botskills` CLI as it relies on the Dispatch models being available and a deployed Bot for authentication connection information.
+> Your Virtual Assistant must have been deployed using the [deployment tutorial]({{site.baseurl}}/tutorials/create-assistant/4_provision_your_azure_resources) before using the `botskills` CLI as it relies on the Dispatch models being available and a deployed Bot for authentication connection information.

 ## Skill Deployment

-See the [Skills Overview](/docs/README.md#skills) section for details on the Skills provided as part of the Virtual Assistant Solution Accelerator.
+See the [Skills Overview]({{site.baseurl}}/overview/skills) section for details on the Skills provided as part of the Virtual Assistant Solution Accelerator.
 Follow the deployment instructions required for each skill you wish to use and then return to this section to add these skills to your Virtual Assistant.

 ## Adding Skills to your Virtual Assistant

 Run the following command to add each Skill to your Virtual Assistant.
 This assumes you are running the CLI within the project directory and have created your Bot through the template and therefore have a `skills.json` file present in the working folder.

 The `--luisFolder` parameter can be used to point the Skill CLI at the source LU files for trigger utterances.
-For Skills provided within this repo these can be found in the `Deployment\Resources\LU` folder of each Skill.
+For Skills provided within this repo these can be found in the `Deployment/Resources/LU` folder of each Skill.
 The CLI will automatically traverse locale folder hierarchies.
 This can be omitted for any of the skills we provide as the LU files are provided locally.
 Also, you have to specify the `--cs` (for C#) or `--ts` (for TypeScript) argument for determining the coding language of your assistant, since each language takes different folder structures that need to be taken into consideration.

 ```bash
 botskills connect --botName YOUR_BOT_NAME --remoteManifest "http://<YOUR_SKILL_MANIFEST>.azurewebsites.net/api/skill/manifest" --luisFolder [path] --cs
 ```

-See the [Skill CLI documentation](/lib/typescript/botskills/docs/connect-disconnect.md) for detailed CLI documentation.
+See the [Skill CLI documentation]({{site.baseurl}}/reference/botskills) for detailed CLI documentation.

 ## Manual Authentication Connection configuration